Comment on page

 THINK FROM THE PLAYER'S PERSPECTIVE.

-For example, "the player should enjoy non-linearity" focuses on an abstract structural aspect that most would not grasp nor even consider.
-It is not a useful experience goal.
+For example, "the player should enjoy non-linearity" focuses on an abstract structure that isn't relevant to the average player, so it isn't a useful experience goal.
 What do you actually mean by enjoyment or non-linearity?

-Imagine interviewing the player after a playtest.
-What do you hope they say about your level?
-You would feel insulted if they said, "wow, that was really... um... non-linear..."
+Imagine talking after a playtest.
+What do you hope a player says about your level?
+You would feel insulted if they said, "wow that was really... um... non-linear..."

 The most important experience goals across your entire project are pillars -- the most vital ideas that structurally support and justify your entire design.
 Design pillars help teams maintain a cohesive vision for the project, and resist "feature creep" work tasks that don't actually support your main goals.